nelsieborja/js-dictionary/Classes/README_CONSTRUCTOR_FUNCTIONS.md

 * ### primitive values
   > Data types: `null`, `undefined`, `boolean`, `number`, `string` and `symbol`

   > Manipulating this value is working on the actual value stored in the variable.
-In other words, they are the _Access by Value_ values
+In other words, they are the <ins>Access by Value</ins> values

 * ### reference values
   > Data types: those types that aren't mentioned under `primitive`

   > Manipulating this value is working on the reference to that value rather than the actual value.
-In short, they are the _Access by Reference_ values
+In short, they are the <ins>Access by Reference</ins> values